 Following receipt of the Certificate of Completion, the Company may inspect the Facility for compliance with standards by arranging for a Witness Test.
-The Interconnecting Customer has no right to operate in parallel until a Witness Test has been performed or has been previously waived on the Application Form.The Company is obligated to complete this Witness Test within 10 Business Days of the receipt of the Certificate of Completion, and if required, Company-approved Witness Test procedure.
+The Company is obligated to complete this Witness Test within 10 Business Days of the receipt of the Certificate of Completion, and if required, Company-approved Witness Test procedure.
 If the Company does not inspect in 10 Business Days or by mutual agreement of the Parties, the Witness Test is deemed waived.

-Assuming the wiring inspection, all compliance documentation and/or Witness Test is satisfactory, the Company notifies the Interconnecting Customer in writing that interconnection is authorized and issues the Authorization to Interconnect.
-If the Witness Test is not satisfactory, the Company has the right to disconnect the Facility, and will provide information to the Interconnecting Customer describing clearly what is required to receive the Authorization to Interconnect.
+Assuming the wiring inspection, all compliance documentation and/or Witness Test are satisfactory, the Company notifies the Interconnecting Customer in writing that interconnection is authorized and issues the Authorization to Interconnect.
+If any of the above are not satisfactory, the Company has the right to disconnect the Facility, and will provide information to the Interconnecting Customer describing clearly what is required to receive the Authorization to Interconnect.
+The Interconnecting Customer has no right to operate in parallel until they have received the Authorization to Interconnect.

-An Interconnecting Customer’s Interconnection application may only be moved from the Expedited Process to the Standard Process if the application fails a Screen in Figure 1 or 2 or the Supplemental Review of an application that failed a Screen in Figure 1 or 2 exceeds 30 hours of engineering time.
+An Interconnecting Customer’s Interconnection application may only be moved from the Expedited Process to the Standard Process if the application fails a Screen in Figure 1 or 2 or the Supplemental Review of an application that failed a Screen in Figure 1 or 2 exceeds 30 hours of engineering time, or the Interconnecting Customer elects to go directly to the Standard Process.

 Standard Process